marmelab/EventDrops/README.md

 EventDrops
 ==========

 A time based / event series interactive visualization using d3.js.
+Use drag and zoom to navigate in time.

 (TODO add video)